ZacVND/FYP/README.md

 * `take_abstract.take(pmid)` retrieves the abstract of a RCT report (identified by `pmid`) from the PubMed website and saves it in *./new_data/* folder.
 * `take_title(pmid)` retrieves the title of a RCT report from its `pmid` and write it to the corresponding abstract file.

+Newly retrieved abstracts should be annotated and then moved to *./data/new_data/*

 ***feature.py***:
 * `feature.get_feature_classes(word)` retrieves the corresponding semantic classes of a given `word`
 * Defines the features which the classifier uses in class `Feature`